John Cunningham (poet and dramatist): Death

 John Cunningham gave his last performance as an actor in Darlington on 20 June 1773.
-He returned to Newcastle, was taken ill, and died on 18 September 1773 at the age of 44, at his lodgings in Union Street, Newcastle.
+He returned to Newcastle upon Tyne, was taken ill, and died on 18 September 1773 at the age of 44, at his lodgings in Union Street, Newcastle.

-He was buried at St John's Churchyard, a monument being placed at his grave by Mr. Slack, of the Newcastle Chronicle.
+He was buried in the churchyard of St John the Baptist Church, Newcastle upon Tyne, a table monument being placed at his grave by Mr Slack, of the Newcastle Chronicle.
 This monument was restored in 1887 by public subscription, after falling into decay.
+The inscription on it reads:

-In 1891 The Chronicle's current proprietor, Joseph Cowen, placed a memorial window in St John's Church in his memory.
+In 1891 Joseph Cowen, proprietor of The Chronicle, placed a window in St John's Church in his memory.

 Works

 The poetry of Cunningham is all written in a quiet, lifted strain.
 Some of his descriptions of natural scenery are very true and very pleasing in their simplicity; there is much tenderness and grace in his pastorals, but he never rises into passion, or allows himself to be carried away by poetic enthusiasm.
 There is more fire, perhaps, in his eulogy of "Newcastle Beer" than in most of his other compositions.
 The theme may, to some, appear unworthy of a poet's efforts, but it must be remembered that in Cunningham's days Newcastle beer was a great institution, and the great ones of the town did not disdain on occasions to indulge in the local nectar.
 Often were their servants sent round to see where the beer was in best condition (each house brewed its own then), and acting on their reports, the masters would patronise mine host who had the best on tap.